Read This First

 Prompt 3: Provide your assessment of what percentage of a society’s disfunction/successes are due to chance and what percentage is due to wise policies and societal virtues.

-The section turns on Estimated Influence Breakdown and Supporting Sources.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Estimated Influence Breakdown and Supporting Sources in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Estimated Influence Breakdown distinct from Supporting Sources.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Estimated Influence Breakdown distinct from Supporting Sources.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Geography and Natural Resources